spkenv/spk/docs/solver.md

 $ spk explain -v my-plugin
  REQUEST my-plugin/*
 > RESOLVE my-plugin/1.0.0/3I42H3S6
 .
+REQUEST maya/2019.0.0
-REQUEST maya/2019.0.0, some-library/1.0.0
+.
+REQUEST some-library/1.0.0
 >> RESOLVE maya/2019.2.0/3I42H3S6
+...
+TRY some-library/1.0.0/3I42H3S6 - Conflicting install requirement: 'maya' version too high !!!
+BLOCKED failed to resolve 'some-library'
+>> RESOLVE maya/2019.0.0/3I42H3S6
 >>> RESOLVE some-library/1.0.0/3I42H3S6
 ...
 REQUEST maya/~2019.0.0
-...
-UNRESOLVE maya
->>>> RESOLVE maya/2019.0.0/3I42H3S6
 ```

 In this example, `my-plugin` has two dependencies.
 The first maya dependency is resolved to `2019.2` but then when `some-library` is resolved, it adds a new request for `maya/~2019.0.0` for which `2019.2` is not applicable.
-The solver re-opens the request, denoting this by the `UNRESOLVE` statement above, and then manges to find an older version of maya that works for both requests.
+Similar to above, the solver steps back and tries again with an older version of maya which ends up being applicable to both requirements.

-#### Depreacted Packages
+#### Deprecated Packages

 ```
 $ spk explain -v my-tool
  REQUEST my-tool/*
-> TRY my-tool/1.2.0/STLY6HNC - Build is deprecated and was not specifically requested .
-TRY my-tool/1.2.0/src - Build is deprecated and was not specifically requested .
-BLOCKED Failed to resolve: {pkg: my-tool, prereleasePolicy: ExcludeAll}
+.
+TRY my-tool/1.2.0/STLY6HNC - Build is deprecated and was not specifically requested .
+TRY my-tool/1.2.0 - Package version is deprecated
+!
+BLOCKED failed to resolve 'my-tool'
 ```

 Packages can be deprecated by package owners when an issue is found or an older version is no longer fit for use.
 Deprecated packages should not be used under normal circumstances, but there are ways to use the packages if absolutely required.